Used and loved by millions

 What can I say instead of "raise knowledge"?

-You can use alternatives like "increase knowledge", "expand knowledge", or "deepen understanding" depending on the context.
+You can use alternatives like "increase knowledge", "enhance knowledge", or "expand knowledge" depending on the context.

 Is "raise knowledge" grammatically correct?

-While the phrase "raise knowledge" appears in some sources, it is generally considered awkward.
-It's better to use phrases like "increase knowledge" or "advance knowledge" for better clarity.
+While sometimes used, "raise knowledge" is not considered standard English.
+It's better to use "increase knowledge" or "enhance understanding".

-How to use "increase knowledge" in a sentence?
+How do I use "increase knowledge" in a sentence?

 ChatGPT power + Grammarly precisionChatGPT power + Grammarly precision